conan-io/docs/reference/generators/custom.rst

 - ``filename`` (Required): Should return the name of the file that will be generated
 - ``content`` (Required): Should return the contents of the file with the desired format.

-The **name of the generator** itself will be taken from the class name.
-For example:
+The **name of the generator** itself will be taken literally from the class name.
+In the example below, the name will be ``MyGeneratorName``:

 .. code-block:: python